 Homemade Pita Bread

 - 1 cup warm water

 - 3 cups bread flour

-2 teaspoons salt
+- 2 teaspoons salt

 - 2 teaspoons olive oil

-4. Deflate the dough and turn it onto a lightly floured work surface.
+- Deflate the dough and turn it onto a lightly floured work surface.
 Divide the dough into 8 equal pieces and flatten them into thick disks.
-Let rest for 10-15 minutes.
+Let rest for 10 minutes.

-5. Using a floured rolling pin, roll each piece into a circle about 8 inches wide and a quarter-inch thick.
+- Using a floured rolling pin, roll each piece into a circle about 8 inches wide and a quarter-inch thick.
 Make sure to lift and turn the dough as you roll to make sure it doesn’t stick.
 Let rest for about 20 minutes.
 As the dough rests, preheat oven to 500°F, place your baking sheet on the middle rack to heat.

 Like what you read?
 Click here to subscribe to my email list!